skypilot-dev/toolchain/README.md

 [![npm](https://img.shields.io/npm/v/@skypilot/toolchain?label=npm)](https://www.npmjs.com/package/@skypilot/toolchain)&nbsp;
 [![license: ISC](https://img.shields.io/badge/license-ISC-blue.svg)](https://opensource.org/licenses/ISC)

-Toolchain for Node projects:
+An opinionated toolchain for developing Node packages.

+Toolchain comes configured with:

 - Babel
 - ESLint
 - Jest
 - TypeScript
 - Lint-Staged (using Husky)
-- Bumped (version release system)
+- GitHub Actions versioning & publication workflows

 With a pre-commit hook to enforce linting on commit.

 ## What does it do?
 Toolchain installs all dependencies & configurations needed to start creating Node projects using TypeScript.
-Compilation, typing, linting, testing, and release system are pre-configured.
+Compilation, typing, linting, release versioning, and publication are pre-configured.

 ## How to install